WOW Payments logo

 WOW Payments operates as a comprehensive merchant services platform targeting small business owners and retailers.
 The company positions itself as a payment processing solution that eliminates traditional merchant fees, allowing businesses to retain 100% of their sales revenue.
 Their service model combines payment acceptance, POS equipment distribution, and financial products under one brand.

 The core offerings include free payment processing (send, receive, transfer via ACH), invoice capabilities, payment card issuance, spending insights, and passive income features.
 WOW provides hardware through an equipment catalog featuring multiple tablet-based POS terminals ranging from small 4-inch devices (P2 Smartpad, L2Ks) to larger 15.6-inch systems (D2s KDS, T3 Pro Max).
 They also supply accessories including cash drawers, barcode scanners, kitchen printers, and networking equipment.
-The platform emphasizes zero processing fees, free equipment provision, compliance support, and transparent receipt generation.
+The platform emphasizes zero processing fees, free equipment provision, compliance support, and listed receipt generation.

 WOW differentiates itself through an aggressive zero-fee model and integrated hardware distribution.
 Rather than traditional per-transaction pricing, they appear to monetize through equipment sales and ancillary services.
 Their savings calculator demonstrates potential annual savings of $3,500 on $100,000 in monthly volume, claiming full customer control with card or cash payment options.
 The brand emphasizes that customers "keep 100% of your sales" with no hidden processing fees.